 |Then it goes through a tube in your throat called the esophagus toward your stomach.||Put the paper into the Ziploc bag and seal it up!
 Make sure the bags are tightly sealed.|

 |While the food is in your stomach, your body’s gastric acid breaks the food down to get the nutrients out of it.||Have the students gently squeeze the bags with the paper.
 Make observations!|

-5. The crushed food is now liquid and is ready to be absorbed into the small intestine and into the blood stream
+5. The crushed food is now liquid and is ready to move into the small intestine where the nutrients are absorbed into the blood stream

 *To perform this activity with Saltine crackers:

 - Give each student or group a Ziploc bag, representing the stomach, a muscle that squeezes the food